 Like many other young people, the fallout of 2020 has had a huge impact on Sarah’s opportunity and ability to work at all, let alone in her chosen field.
 Her ambition to be an academic or an editor has burned out, leaving her feeling like she’s entered "some kind of quarter-life crisis".

 The impact of the pandemic on workers and working conditions has been huge, especially for those early in their career.
-According to the Office for National Statistics (ONS) in the UK, people younger than 25 made up 58.5% of the decrease in payrolled employees from February 2020 to January 2021.
-In Canada, young women (aged 15 to 24) were furthest away from their pre-pandemic employment levels than any other group.
+According to the Office for National Statistics (ONS), people younger than 25 made up 58.5% of the decrease in payrolled employees from February 2020 to January 2021.
 Separate data from the ONS shows that redundancies have increased faster during the pandemic than during the 2008/2009 economic crisis, with research from the Resolution Foundation showing that young people and those from ethnic minorities were more likely to be made redundant after furlough.

 The ONS also reports an increase in the overall unemployment rate between October and December 2020, with the average for graduates the highest at 6.3%.
 It reached a high of 12% between July and September.